mhaddaou/inception-42/README.md

     RUN apt-get install nginx -y
     RUN apt-get install openssl -y
 ```
-RUN is a Dockerfile instruction that is used to execute commands during the build process of a Docker image<br>
+`RUN` : is a Dockerfile instruction that is used to execute commands during the build process of a Docker image<br>
-`y `flag tells the package manager to assume that the user wants to install the packages and dependencies without prompting for confirmation.
+`y` : flag tells the package manager to assume that the user wants to install the packages and dependencies without prompting for confirmation.